cagostino/npcsh/README.md

 Otherwise, here are some more detailed examples of macros that can be used in npcsh:

 ### Spool
 Spool mode allows one to enter into a conversation with a specific LLM or a specific NPC.
-This is used for having distinct interactions from those in the base shell and these will be separately contained .
+This is used for having distinct interactions from those in the base shell and these will be separately contained.

 Start the spool mode:
 ```npcsh
 npcsh> /spool